asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

----

-**WARNING!:**
+!!! warning
     You should never do work in the upstream branches like '18', '20', or 'master'.
 Doing so will pollute those branches in your fork and will make updating them difficult.

----
+[//]: # (end-warning)

 Now make your change and test locally.